 - Two restaurants in the same neighborhood that offer similar types of cuisine can be seen as competitive rivals.
 They are competing for the same customers, which leads to competitive behaviors such as offering discounted prices or special promotions.

 - Two companies that offer similar products and services can also be considered competitive rivals.
-This can lead to a “price war” where each company is trying to undercut the other’s prices to gain more market share.
+This can lead to a “price war” in which each company tries to undercut the other’s prices to gain more market share.

 Forms of Industry Rivalry